sigasi/sigasi_insights/content/vscode/faq.md

 **Note**: these logs contain file names from your project so only send them to us if you're allowed to do so.

-### Heap dump

-For debugging purposes, a heap dump might be useful.
-A command is available to capture a heap dump from within the _Command Palette_: **Sigasi: capture heap dump**.

-### Profiling

-On some occasions, we might ask you to share a profile of the extension.
-To do so, you can use the command **Sigasi: Start profiling**.

-### Performance monitoring

-On some occasions, we might ask you to share a performance trace.

-To start the performance trace capture, use the command **Sigasi: Start performance logging**.

-After going through the activities on which to check performance, use the command **Sigasi: Stop performance logging**.
-This will open a file browser allowing to save a `Trace-YYYY-MM-DD-HH-MM-SS.json` file.
-This file contains the performance log and should be sent to our support.

 ## Semantic Coloring

 The Sigasi extension supports semantic coloring, however, some VS Code themes might not support it yet.

-* In a theme that supports semantic coloring, you'll see that e.g. `port`, `signal` and `type` names have a color that is different from the language keywords.
+* In a theme that supports semantic coloring, you'll see that e.g. `port`, `signal`, and `type` names have a color that is different from the language keywords.
 {{< figure src="/img/faq/supported_semantic_coloring.png" link="/img/faq/supported_semantic_coloring.png" alt="Find/Replace dialog" width="600" >}}
-* In a theme that does not support semantic coloring, names like those of a `port`, `signal` or `type` will have the default text color.
+* In a theme that does not support semantic coloring, names like those of a `port`, `signal`, or `type` will have the default text color.
 {{< figure src="/img/faq/unsupported_semantic_coloring.png" link="/img/faq/unsupported_semantic_coloring.png" alt="Find/Replace dialog" width="600" >}}

-## User defined code snippets
+## User Defined Code Snippets

 VS Code supports user defined code snippets as explained [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 To add snippets yourself, follow the steps below.